 While this story is just that, a myth, it is generally accepted that this pasta was created centuries ago, in the north of Italy, the Emilia-Romagna Region.
 From tortellini, we then see the emergence of tortelloni, which is a larger variant of the tortellini pasta.

 Tortelloni Vs Ravioli

-While we have already explored the differences between tortelloni and its sibling or cousin pasta, the tortellini, there are many other Italian pastas that resemble tortelloni, as they are also pasta that contain pockets of fillings.
+While we have already explored the differences between tortelloni and its sibling or cousin pasta, the tortellini, there are many other Italian kinds of pasta that resemble tortelloni, as they are also pasta that contains pockets of fillings.
 One such pasta is the popular ravioli.
 While they are similar in regards to containing filling pockets, it is important to note the many differences between tortelloni and this staple Italian pasta.

 The most obvious difference at first glance is the shape of the ravioli pasta.
 Ravioli has a traditional flat, square form that is very distinct to tortelloni, as the filling is sealed between two layers of pasta dough.
 The sides of the ravioli pasta are commonly trimmed in a triangular pattern all around the sides, which makes the pasta appear more elegant.